haosulab/ManiSkill/docs/source/tasks/mobile_manipulation/index.md

 These are tasks where a mobile manipulator is used to manipulate objects.
 This cateogry primarily uses robots with mobile bases like Fetch or Stretch robots.

-For additional tasks, including scene-level mobile manipulation, please check out the [community contributions page](../community_contributions/index.md).
+For additional tasks, including scene-level mobile manipulation, please check out the [external benchmarks/tasks page](../external/index.md).

 The document here has both a high-level overview/list of all tasks in a table as well as detailed task cards with video demonstrations after.